DeMoehn/BOSE-alarm-and-control/README.md

 - Use `sudo npm install` to install all needed packages
 - Try `node app.js` and check if the application is running
 - Try `node wecker.js` and check if the timer app is running

+## Prepare CouchDB
+- Go to the file `config.json` and look for "couchDB" and then "ip": "192.168.1.220"," on line 4
+- Change `ip": "192.168.1.220"` to your couchDB IP address
+- In the "RaPi-Smarthome" Folder, use `sudo chmod +x ./dbsetup/dbsetup.sh` to make the file executable
+- Run `./dbsetup/dbsetup.sh` and follow the installation process

 ## Use Crontab & Forever
 - To make the scrips start on reboot I use crontab, to be sure they're restart when crashing I use forever